spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 Next we'll get started with the harder part of combining this data, merging the inspection results into this same structure.
-Take a quick look at the file containing all the violations, which you already loaded at the start of this assignment.
+Take a quick look at the file containing all the inspections, which you already loaded at the start of this assignment.
 The most logical way to match these inspection results to the reviews is just using the name of the business, although we could also include information like address for a more accurate match.